 ED cannot confine individuals during searches at their premises: Punjab and Haryana High Court

-The Enforcement Directorate cannot stop a person, whose premises are being searched, from carrying out their daily routine, the court said.
+The Enforcement Directorate cannot stop a person whose premises are being searched from carrying out their daily routine, the court said.

 The Enforcement Directorate has no right to confine people within a premises during search and seizure operations in money-laundering cases, the Punjab and Haryana High Court said.